cowshedworks/calculators/README.md

 # Calculators

-Calculators is a factory of calculators for non-trivial calculations.
-It's purpose is to remove the need to implement and test algorithms otherwise not implemented in the PHP standard library.
+Calculators is a factory of calculators.
+It's purpose is to provide common calculations so you don't have to write them in your code.
+The aim is to be able to compose calculators into an algorithm using a pipeline.

-**PLEASE NOTE** this is very WIP at the moment, calculators will start being added asap in a range of categories including finance, scienfific and language.
+**PLEASE NOTE** this is very WIP at the moment, calculators will start being added asap in a range of categories including finance, scientific and language.

 ## Installation